perki/tree-nested-sets/README.md

     - CA
   - D
 ```
-Query `A and CA not D` should retreive all items in `A, AA, AAA, AB, CA` excluding the ones also in `B`
+Query `A or CA not D` should retreive all items in `A, AA, AAA, AB, CA` excluding the ones also in `B`

 ### References